-The Certificate in Catholic School Leadership is a graduate-level certificate that provides the theoretical knowledge and practical skills needed to form effective leaders of Catholic schools.
-Through its integration of the foundational realities of the Catholic faith and the competencies to run complex, non-profit institutions in the twenty-first century, the certificate program prepares individuals to be inspirational leaders in schools tasked with the formation and education of the next generation of faithful disciples.
+The Certificate in Catholic School Leadership is a graduate-level certificate that provides both the theoretical knowledge and practical skills needed to form effective leaders of Catholic schools.
+Through its integration of the foundational principles of the Catholic faith and the competencies to run complex, non-profit institutions in the twenty-first century, the certificate program prepares individuals to be successful leaders in schools tasked with the formation and education of the next generation of faithful disciples.

 Fall and spring classes are held in an online format.